How to Brine a Turkey for a Succulent Thanksgiving BirdOct 15, 2021

 Nothing says Thanksgiving like a juicy, tender turkey.
-Unfortunately, roasting a perfect turkey can be a tough task that could leave you with a dry, tasteless bird.
+Unfortunately, roasting a perfect turkey can be a tough task that might just leave you with a dry, tasteless bird.

-So, how do you avoid a tough turkey?
+So, how do you avoid making a leathery turkey?
+Brining.

 How Do You Brine a Turkey?

-There are countless flavor options for brining, but the basic brining formula is simple: 1 cup of salt and 1/2 cup of sweetener (such as maple syrup or raw honey) per gallon of water.
-Sweetener is optional, but it will help achieve a more balanced taste.
+There are countless flavor options for brining, but the basic brining formula is simple: 1 cup of salt and 1/2 cup of sweetener (such as pure maple syrup or raw honey) in a gallon of water.
+Including a sweetener is optional, but it will help create a more balanced taste.

-Generally, that formula will make enough brine for a smaller turkey in the 10-15 pound range; for a bird that’s 15-20 pounds or above, you can double it.
+Generally, that formula will make enough brine for a smaller turkey in the 10 to 15 pound range; for a bird that’s 15 to 20 pounds or above, you can double the numbers.
 Use as much water as needed to ensure the turkey is mostly submerged.

 On the stove, bring the water, salt, sweetener (optional) and any ingredients you want to flavor the brine with to a boil, then let it cool to room temperature.
 Make sure the brine is completely cooled to prevent bacteria growth during the brining process.